obsidianmd/obsidian-help/en/Getting started/Use the mobile app.md

 6. Close the setting page.

 Now, when you pull down from the top, the new Quick Action will be invoked.

+## Navigation bar

+The navigation bar on mobile helps you navigate the app.
+The navigation bar shows up when you’re not editing the app.

+With the **Toggle keyboard** toolbar option, you can close the mobile toolbar and switch to the navigation bar instead.

+### Go back or forward

+On the navigation bar, the first two options helps you go back (back arrow icon) or forward (forward arrow icon).
+If one of the options is not available, the icon is greyed out.

+### Create or find note

+The middle plus in circle icon lets you create a new note or switch to an existing note.
+This is equivalent to opening [[Quick switcher]].

+### Tab management

+The second icon to the right shows you how many tabs are currently open.
+The icon looks like a number in a box.

+When you tap it, you’ll be able to switch to any open tab.
+You can also a new tab.

+### Ribbon actions

+The mobile app has no [[Ribbon]].
+Instead, the ribbon actions will be available when you tap **Open menu** (three bars icon), the last option on the navigation bar.